Skip to main content

 On Android 17+, connecting to another device on the local network (everything above except localhost) requires the ACCESS_LOCAL_NETWORK permission.
 Colota requests this when you use Test Connection.
 See Permissions for details.

-Use the Test Connection button in settings to verify your server is reachable.
+Use the Test Connection button in Settings → Connection to verify your server is reachable.

 Multiple Backends